Ritabrata-Chakraborty/Portfolio/content/project/visual-servoing-radar/index.md

 #     icon: file-alt
 ---

-**Supervisor: Dr. Rishi Verma, Bhabha Atomic Research Centre (BARC)**
-**Duration: Jun '24 – Jul '24**
+## Overview

 This project develops a sophisticated image-based visual servoing system that combines advanced computer vision algorithms with radar control mechanisms to achieve real-time UAV tracking and automated radar positioning for surveillance applications.

-## Project Overview

 The research focuses on implementing an automated radar alignment system using state-of-the-art object detection and tracking algorithms to maintain continuous lock on unmanned aerial vehicles (UAVs) through integrated hardware-software control systems.

 ## Key Achievements